cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 The OPRF and VOPRF protocol variants in this document are based on {{JKK14}}.
-In fact, the VOPRF construction is identical to the {{JKK14}} construction, except that this document supports batching so that multiple evaluations can happen at once whilst only constructing one NIZK proof object.
+In fact, the VOPRF construction is identical to the {{JKK14}} construction, except that this document supports batching so that multiple evaluations can happen at once whilst only constructing one proof object.
 This is enabled using an established batching technique.

 Consequently, the cryptographic security of the OPRF and VOPRF variants is based on